Clarissa (TV series)

 Clarissa is a 1991 British period drama television miniseries starring Sean Bean, Saskia Wickham and Lynsey Baxter.
-It aired on the BBC in three episodes between 27 November and 11 December 1991.
-It was based on the novel Clarissa published in 1747-48 by Samuel Richardson.
-It follows a virtuous young woman who is oppressed by her ambitious family and a rake who becomes obsessed with her.
+It aired on BBC2 in three episodes between 27 November and 11 December 1991.
+Based on the 1748 novel Clarissa by Samuel Richardson, it follows a virtuous young woman who is oppressed by her ambitious family and a rake who becomes obsessed with her.
+It was nominated for a BAFTA TV Award for Best Drama Serial.

 Plot

 The virtuous Clarissa (Wickham) inherits a fortune from her grandfather but gives it into the control of her jealous family.
 Clarissa is the image of a youthful, virtuous young woman.
 Lovelace (Bean) arrives to seduce Clarissa's sister Arabella (Baxter) and the two go out for a walk.
 Clarissa is also in the gardens and comes across the two in embrace.
 Lovelace catches sight of Clarissa and is immediately enchanted by her, which Arabella notices and becomes disgusted.
 From that point onwards, Lovelace attempts to see Clarissa again even as her family tightens their grip of control on her and bans her from seeing Lovelace.
 This control is primarily backed by her devious sister Arabella and brother James (Phillips), both of whom plot to foil any chances at happiness for Clarissa.
 Eventually the family decides that Clarissa will marry the wealthy Mr. Solmes (Firth).
 In an attempt to force her hand in this marriage, the family bans Clarissa from writing or sending letters and removes Clarissa's dear friend Anna Howe (Norris) from the household, also replacing a maid who informs James about Clarissa's every move.
 Clarissa repeatedly tries to reach her family, including having her new handmaid deliver letters to her uncle, father, and mother.
 All three of whom she used to be close to, the handmaid returns with all three letters having been ripped up and unread.
 Her brother and sister also physically incapacitate Clarissa and force the realization of a dull future with Mr. Solmes onto her.